 Things to Do in Florence and the Surrounding Area With Kids

 The sightseeing highlights of the Renaissance city of Florence are the Accademia Gallery (where you’ll see Michaelangelo’s David), the Uffizi Gallery (with amazing renaissance art from da Vinci, Botticelli, and Michaelangelo), and the Florence Duomo (pictured above).
 Lines can be long, but you can get front of the line privileges by booking timed tickets in advance at the Accademia and the Uffizi (additional fees apply, but are well worth it).
-If you want to do an Uffizi tour that includes from of the line tickets, consider this one from Viator.
 If you are traveling with younger kids, and don’t book a tour, I’d recommend doing all of these things on different days so you don’t overwhelm them.
 It can definitely be tiring to do sightseeing all day, especially with the crowds.
 As always, I’d recommend going as early as possible to avoid the largest crowds, even if you do have timed entry tickets.

 During your time in Florence, I’d also recommend visiting the Ponte Vecchio – a beautiful bridge with shops located along it.
 During your walk, check out the Piazza della Signoria, where you’ll find a replica of Michaelangelo’s David along with other statues.
 Although we didn’t have a chance to visit, the Boboli Gardens are highly recommended for families.